pyralix/VRC-Skee-Ball/README.md

 # Crediting

 I want to convert my time into enjoyment for others!
-So, I'm providing my prefabs for free.
-I hope that you'll decide to leave my name on the prefab, it helps others find it.
+To enrich the VR experience of others is my goal, so I'm providing my prefabs for free.
+I hope that you'll decide to leave my name on the prefab as a small way to provide credits.
 But hey, once you have it it's all yours to edit to your heart's content!
-Feel free to support me at https://pyralix.booth.pm/
+If you'd like to support me you can at https://pyralix.booth.pm/